pcm-dpc/propagator/docs/index.md

     An operational cellular-automata wildfire simulator developed by
     <a href="https://www.cimafoundation.org" target="_blank" rel="noopener">CIMA Research Foundation</a>.
-    PROPAGATOR couples a Numba-powered propagation core with reusable I/O pipelines and a configurable CLI for deterministic or ensemble fire forecasting.
+    PROPAGATOR couples a Numba-powered propagation core with reusable I/O pipelines and a configurable CLI for fire forecasting.
   </p>
   <div class="hero__actions">
     <a class="md-button md-button--primary" href="getting-started/">Get started</a>